apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 ![image](https://user-images.githubusercontent.com/3294100/220338276-a67cd8cc-ea76-4cb2-bb7b-bba581d21d70.png)

 Without changing default transformation rules, you can still view the Metrics dashboard.
-However, if you want to view pre-built dashboards, the following transformation rules, especially "Type/Bug", should be added.<br/>
+However, if you want to view pre-built dashboards, the following transformation rules, especially "Issue Tracking" should be added.<br/>

 Each BitBucket repo has at most ONE set of transformation rules.

 #### Issue Tracking

 - TODO: the issues with selected states can be recognized not start issues.
 - IN-PROGRESS: The issues statuses that indicate an issue is work in progress.
 - DONE: The issue statuses that indicate an issue is completed.
 - OTHER: Other issues statuses that can not be mapped to the above three statuses.